camdoherty/py-linux-sysmon/README.md

 ## Features

-The following system information is displayed in a table format in an html file.
+The following system information is displayed in table format in an html file.

 - Disk usage percentage
 - CPU usage percentage